acromondx/acromondx-blog/content/posts/hello-world.md

 Based on the above criteria, Hugo stood out to be the obvious answer to my dilemma even though jekyll was really close.

  #### Hosting
+ The raw files of the blog can be found on my github repo.
+The generated static site is hosted on netlify

  #### Comments
+I am using disqus for comments.
+I enjoy the emoji reactins at the end of every post